brodeous/.dotfiles/README.md

 # .dotfiles
 Personal .dotfiles for most of the tools I use for coding

+Make sure this repository is cloned to the $HOME directory.

 ## Initial Dependencies

 Before we get started, need to make sure we have git and stow installed.